substratusai/substratusai.github.io/docs/walkthrough/loading-models.md

 ## Next steps
 - Follow the [Serving Models walkthrough](./serving-models.md) to expose the falcon-7b-instruct model and sent it some prompts.
-- Follow the [Loading Datasets walktrhough](./loading-datasets.md) so you can finetune model that you loaded with your own dataset
+- Follow the [Loading Datasets walkthrough](./loading-datasets.md) so you can finetune model that you loaded with your own dataset
-- Follow the [Finetuing walkthrough](./finetuning-models.md) to finetune a model that you loaded from HuggingFace
+- Follow the [Finetuning walkthrough](./finetuning-models.md) to finetune a model that you loaded from HuggingFace